Actifio/AGMPowerCLI/UsageExamples.md

 ```
 ## Appliance Parameter and Slot Management (11.0.5 onwards)

-First learn the ID and Appliance ID of the relevant appliance (yes there are two different IDs):
+First learn the ID and Appliance ID of the relevant appliance (you will need both IDs, where the appliance ID is also referred to as the cluster ID):
 ```
 Get-AGMAppliance | select id,name,@{N='applianceid'; E={$_.clusterid}}